bhumikasinghrk/python-ds-algorithms/README.md

 #### Singly Linked List

-Wikipedia: Singly linked lists contain nodes which have a data field as well as 'next' field, which points to the next node in line of nodes.
+[Wikipedia - Linked Lists](https://en.wikipedia.org/wiki/Linked_list): Singly linked lists contain nodes which have a data field as well as 'next' field, which points to the next node in line of nodes.
 Operations that can be performed on singly linked lists include insertion, deletion and traversal.